etxbct/mqttTamBox/README.md

 The TAM Box has in total four exits, A-D.
 The left side has A and C and the right side has B and D.
-Left and right track are set from the outgoing track view.
+Left and right track are set from the incomming track view.
 Single track is always named left track.

 	             Station Front side
 	    +----------------------------------+